• Home

 “The companies three to five years from now that are going to be the most successful are those companies that doubled down on entry-level hiring in this environment,” Nickle LaMoreaux, IBM’s chief human resources officer, said in an interview.

 A recent report from the National Association of Colleges and Employers (NACE) found that employers plan to increase hiring by 5.6% for the class of 2026.
-Many of the industries planning to boost hiring are actually those assumed most vulnerable to AI automation, including in information services, engineering, and professional services.
+Many of the industries planning to boost hiring are actually those assumed most vulnerable to AI automation, including information services, engineering, and professional services.
 A recent Anthropic study found AI is already theoretically capable of automating the majority of tasks associated with roles in those industries.
 But just 11.4% of employers said they planned on decreasing hiring, according to the NACE study.
 Out of those, just under 16% cited AI as to why they were decreasing hiring.

 This hiring push marks a reversal from the job cuts Salesforce made in February.
 Business Insider reported the SaaS giant trimmed fewer than 1,000 roles, citing people familiar with the matter and LinkedIn posts from several of those impacted.
-Affected roles included marketing, project management, data analytics, and Agentforce, one of the AI products for which Benioff said in his X post the company would be hiring.
+Affected roles included marketing, project management, data analytics, and positions related to Agentforce, one of the AI products for which Benioff said in his X post the company would be hiring.
 And last August, Benioff said during an interview Salesforce had reduced its customer support workforce from 9,000 to 5,000.

 As the company seeks to increase hiring of new grads and interns, other business leaders, like Nvidia CEO Jensen Huang, maintain that AI won’t exactly replace workers.
 Instead, big fleets of AI agents will work alongside employees, boosting productivity without cutting headcount.

 “In 10 years, we will hopefully have 75,000 employees, as small as possible, as big as necessary.
-They’re going to be super busy” Huang said.
+They’re going to be super busy,” Huang said.
 “Those 75,000 employees will be working with 7.5 million agents.”

 “I need more capacity because we have more demand than ever,” he said.